mng2/AcornCLE215p/test02_pciebasic/README.md

 ## Trying It Out
 I have my Acorn connected to an old computer of mine, running Lubuntu 20.04.
-If your computer is one that doesn't cut the power when rebooting, then I suggest programming the FPGA directly, then rebooting.
+If your computer is one that doesn't cut the power when rebooting, then I suggest programming the FPGA directly over JTAG, then rebooting the computer.
+(The FPGA stays programmed as long as power is applied.
+On a cold start, the FPGA has to read its bitstream out of the Flash.)
-Otherwise you'll have to write the new bitfile to the Flash and take your chances as to whether your system enforces the 100ms boot time requirement.
+Otherwise you'll have to write the new bitfile to the Flash and take your chances as to whether your system enforces PCIe's 100ms boot time requirement.

 Anyway, once your system is up, run `lspci -tv`.
 This is what I get:
 ```